 Not to downgrade playing a game of freestyle basketball, but there’s something about the feeling you get from stepping onto your home court with your teammates and playing in a gym full with people from your community cheering you on.
 Not much of anything that I’ve experienced in my life can compare to the ambiance of playing a competitive game of basketball.
 Playing a close game against your rivals that comes down to a game winning shot, or hearing your fan section roar in your support in a playoff game, it’s hard to match the emotions of those built up in games like that.
 I’ve played many of these games, and I know that when I play my last one next March, regardless of how our high school team ends the season, I will sob like a baby.
 This is because of the memories and relationships I have gained from the game of basketball, one that, as cliché as this sounds, have made me the person that I am today.

-Like playing basketball, watching the sport is also pretty unbeatable in many aspects.
+Page 2 of 2 - Like playing basketball, watching the sport is also pretty unbeatable in many aspects.
 Ever since Michael Jordan introduced his new style of the game including his forever famous Air Jordan dunks, the game’s popularity has risen gaining fans who want to watch their team compete for a title during March Madness, which we all know as the time where anything can happen.

 Watching a talented player, whether it be an NBA, college or high school player play the game of basketball, making decisions under pressure and executing plays when it comes down to the wire, or when your team makes the buzzer beater shot to win the game, that’s what draws us to the game of basketball.